 I was recently consumed by the hype of Lomachenko watching highlights of his past fights and I was very excited for the opportunity to see him fight Lopez.
 Loma seemed so far ahead of all the other competition he faced, like many I thought he was unbeatable.
 He seemed to possess the ability to hit his opponents at will and not be hit.
 I likened fighting Loma to fighting multiple people because he would be in front of his opponent landing punches, then be on the side landing punches, and then be on the other side landing punches and I imagined it must have felt like being attacked by multiple people.

-I didn’t watch Lopez fights, only saw a few highlights in previews of the fights.
+I didn’t watch Lopez fights, only saw a few highlights in previews of the fight.
 I didn’t think he’d be able to hit Loma despite his power and accuracy displayed in those hits.

 The fight was much closer than some of the judges had it.
 Loma did not win the fight but he could have.
 Loma gave away the first half of the fight.
 I scored the fight a draw.
 Other than one exchange in the second round, the first 6 rounds Loma was not throwing punches.
 I scored the 1st round for Lopez, along with the 3rd, 4th, 5th, and 6th.